 - Captain Cook Cruises – Prices start at $399 for the Matilda (BYO food and drinks).
 Consider John Cadman 2 for a seafood meal

-- Fantasea Cruises – have some more intimate options with a boat of no more than 70 guests, a family cruise for the 9 pm show, or a 6-hour luxury cruise on the Catalina.
+- Fantasea Cruises – have some more intimate options with a boat of no more than 70 guests, or a 6-hour luxury cruise on the Catalina.

 - The Sydney Harbour Showboat – offer a 5-course dinner, cabaret show and beer wine and soft drinks for $950